CosmoLike/cocoa/README.md

 We assume here that the user has previously installed either [Minicoda](https://docs.conda.io/en/latest/miniconda.html) or [Anaconda](https://www.anaconda.com/products/individual) so that conda environments can be created.
 If this is not the case, refer to the Appendix [Miniconda Installation](#overview_miniconda) for further instructions.

-- The conda installation method should be the chosen installation method in the overwhelming majority of cases.
-In the rare cases the user cannot work with conda, refer to the Appendix [Installation of Cocoa's required packages without conda](#required_packages_cache) as it contains instructions for a much slower but conda-independent installation method.
+The conda installation method should be chosen in the overwhelming majority of cases.
+In the rare instances in which the user cannot work with Conda, refer to the Appendix [Installation of Cocoa's required packages without Conda](#required_packages_cache), as it contains instructions for a much slower (and prone to errors) but conda-independent installation method.

 :books::books: *Additional Notes for experts and developers on Installation of Cobaya base code* :books::books:

-- If the user wants to compile only a subset of these packages, then refer to the appendix [Compiling Boltzmann, CosmoLike and Likelihood codes separately](#appendix_compile_separately).
+- If the user wants to compile only a subset of these packages, refer to the appendix [Compiling Boltzmann, CosmoLike, and Likelihood codes separately](#appendix_compile_separately).

-- Cocoa developers should drop the shallow clone option `--depth 1`; they should also authenticate to GitHub via ssh keys and use the command instead.
+- Cocoa developers should drop the shallow clone option `--depth 1`; they should also authenticate to GitHub via SSH keys and use the command instead.

       git clone git@github.com:CosmoLike/cocoa.git cocoa